ArthurTamigneaux/Group_1_Dynamic_Model/README.md

 Scenario 1: The system exhibits stable oscillations with a periodicity of approximately 70 months.

+In the first scenario, we have changed mainly 2 parameters:

 Scenario 2: The lynx population goes extinct (population very close to zero) after a year, plants and hares stabilize within 120 months.

 Scenario 3: The system shows chaotic behavior and the lynx population peaks twice within the 200-months period.
 What makes this behavior chaotic and not oscillating or random?
 Hint: Chaotic behavior is deterministic, sensitive to initial conditions, bounded and irregular.